openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly
+    todo: Implement in libpandafile, implement semantic, now it is parsed and ignored - #16088

 The modifier ``internal`` indicates that a class member, a constructor, or an interface member is accessible within its compilation unit only.